konfuzio-ai/konfuzio-sdk/docs/sdk/examples/intro.md

 #### Upload Document
-To upload a new file (see [Supported File Types](https://help.konfuzio.com/specification/supported_file_types/index.html)) in your Project using the SDK, you can use the `Document.from_file` method.
-You can choose to create the Document in a synchronous or asynchronous way.
-The synchronous way will wait for the Document to be processed and return a ready Document.
+To upload a new file (see [Supported File Types](https://help.konfuzio.com/specification/supported_file_types/index.html)) in your [Project](https://dev.konfuzio.com/sdk/sourcecode.html#project) using the SDK, you can use the `Document.from_file` method.
+You can choose to create the [Konfuzio Document](https://dev.konfuzio.com/sdk/sourcecode.html#document) in a synchronous or asynchronous way.
+The synchronous way will upload the file to the Konfuzio servers, wait for the Document to be processed and return a Document with OCR information.
 The asynchronous way will only return an empty Document object which you can use to check the status of the processing.
 Simply call `document.update()` to check if the Document is ready and the OCR processing is done.

 If you want to upload a file, and start working with it as soon as the OCR processing step is done, we recommend using `from_file` with `sync` set to True as it will wait for the Document to be processed and then return a ready